 by Tansy Boggonby Tansy BoggonIf food lights up the same pleasure receptors in the brain as drugs, does it mean that food is addictive?
 An increasingly popular theory is that food is addictive.
 For …

-Sardinian’s robust health is not only the result of the foods they eat—cereals, vegetables, fruits, legumes, nuts, olive oil, wine, coffee—but how they eat.
-Sardinia, an island 300 km off …
+Sardinian’s robust health is not only the result of the Mediterranean diet they eat—cereals, vegetables, fruits, legumes, nuts, olive oil, wine and coffee—but how they eat.
+Sardinia: A Mediterranean Blue …